 Evaluate the avidity of T cells engaged by bispecific antibodies

 Bispecific antibodies are power tools adopted by immuno-oncology that can enhance the recruitment of T cells to specific cancer cells.
 They facilitate in the formation of the immunological synapses, which is key for a proper T-cell response against target cancer cells.
 The z-Movi, specialized in cellular interface analysis, expands the set of parameters to select the best antibodies for optimal T cell responses.

 T cells with BsAb required stronger pulling forces to detach from the tumor cells when compared with the two controls.
 A higher proportion of bound T cells is shown in the presence of target specific BsAb (Figure 1).

 Cell avidity is a novel parameter to determine the binding strength of specific vs non-specific antibody engaged T cells to the target cells.
-Future cell avidity analyses of engineered BsAb, will enable researchers to discover and fine-tune optimal antibodies for T cell therapies.
+Future cell avidity analyses of engineered BsAb will enable researchers to discover and fine-tune optimal antibodies for T cell therapies.